Square taps Postmates to let merchants offer on-demand deliveries

 Omnichannel

 Jack Dorsey’s Square is better known for its mobile payments service that enables merchants to accept card payments in-store through a mobile device, but it has branched out into all manner of commerce-related verticals as it targets a bigger piece of the small business pie.
 Back in March, Square revealed that it would leverage its Weebly acquisition to bridge the online/offline divide.
-Part of this involved upgrading its Online Store offering, which — since 2013 — has served as an easy way for merchants to get online and selling more goods.
-The revamped Square Online Store ushered in a bunch of new features, including providing online stores with access to real-time inventory and an in-store pickup service.
+Part of this involved upgrading its Online Store offering, which has since 2013 served as an easy way for merchants to get online and sell more goods.
+The revamped Square Online Store ushered in a bunch of new features, such as providing online stores access to real-time inventory and an in-store pickup service.

-So Square has already gone all-in on omnichannel commerce, and through partnering with Postmates it now has another way to lure — and keep — retailers inside its payment ecosystem.
+So Square has already staked a claim on omnichannel commerce, and by partnering with Postmates it now has another way to lure — and keep — retailers inside its payment ecosystem.

 “By partnering with Square to offer on-demand delivery, millions of small, local businesses are now able to do something that was not previously available,” noted James Butts, SVP for product at Postmates.
 “With access to an active fleet of over 300,000 Postmates, local sellers can deliver entirely new experiences to their customers — without the need to hire a developer — while focusing on what they do best: growing their business.”

-Square merchants looking to leverage Postmates can do so via the Square app marketplace, by following the instructions to integrate Postmates into their dashboard.
+Square merchants looking to leverage Postmates can do so via the Square app marketplace by following the instructions to integrate Postmates into their dashboard.
 They can then offer their customers the opportunity to order goods for immediate delivery or to schedule deliveries for the future.